 - LONGLISTED for the Guardian Children's Prize 2015

 Armed with a suitcase and an old laundry bag filled with clothes, Kasienka and her mother head for England.
 Life is lonely for Kasienka.
 At home her mother's heart is breaking and at school friends are scarce.
 But when someone special swims into her life, Kasienka learns that there might be more than one way for her to stay afloat.

 The Weight of Water is a startlingly original piece of fiction; most simply a brilliant coming of age story, it also tackles the alienation experienced by many young immigrants.
 Moving, unsentimental and utterly page-turning, we meet and share the experiences of a remarkable girl who shows us how quiet courage prevails.

-SHORTLISTED for the Coventry Inspiration Book Award (Read It Or Else) for best book for 11-14 year olds
+- WINNER of the COVENTRY INSPIRATION BOOK AWARDS (Read It Or Else) for best book for 11-14 year olds 2013